MatthiasValvekens/noriweb-hakyll/profile/profile-en.md

 Her performance of "The Music of Furniture" by Yuki Nakahashi was aired on national radio (NHK-FM).

+She is also interested in pop culture: in 2025 she performed as soloist for the Studio Ghibli & Anime song concert in a European tour at the Muziekgebouw Eindhoven, Afas Circustheater van
+Den Haag and other venues.

 She is one of the founding members of Uguisu Labo, which specialises in contemporary music for everyone from babies to adults, with voice and electronics.

 As a member of Uta × Koto, an ensemble of contemporary voice, koto and clarinet formed by composer Sehyon Jo in 2018, she explores new expression through a combination of contemporary and classical, western and oriental that transcends time and space.